 Then Thurstone described three types of spatial ability.

 i- Your ability to visualize rotation and to flip over of the shapes and diagrams.

 ii- Your ability to reorient objects from different angles.
 And…

 iii- Finding relations between different spatial objects.

 All natural sciences require a certain degree of spatial capability to build theories and pass them through experiments.
-You are required to visualize complex structure of atoms and movement of its particles.
-You have to draw inference from the complex structure of cells to solve medical problems.
+You are required to visualize the complex structure of atoms and movement of its particles.
+You have to draw an inference from the complex structure of cells to solve medical problems.
 You are required to express your imaginations either upon paper or in models.

 Math Related Jobs

 When you score better on spatial tests, you are likely to score in numerical aptitude tests.
 Though it is not always necessary that you use your numerical skills to solve spatial problems, but in most of the cases you have to learn it.
 In fact same kind of thought stream works behind the both abilities.
 Thus spatial ability is equally essential for careers in math, physics, accounting, auditing, economics, etc.

 The spatial development is considered very important when you are looking for an engineering career.

 Understandably, you need to build designs in your mind before you can put those on paper even.
 If you are looking for a career as a mechanical engineer, it becomes even more critical.